31 Magical Rock Garden Ideas for a Stunning Outdoor Oasis

 In winter, it might start looking a bit empty out there, so why not add some evergreen groundcovers to keep things interesting year-round?

-30. Hand-painted Whimsical Rock Art Mushrooms
+30. Whimsical Hand-Painted Mushroom Rock Art

 Have you seen those adorable hand-painted rock art mushrooms in the garden?
 They really bring the space to life, like something out of a storybook.
 Kids have so much fun discovering them hiding under the shrubs!